 3G Rugby Pitch Maintenance is crucial for ensuring optimum pitch performance and safety, while maximising the lifespan of the pitch.

-Although artificial grass may not require cutting or aeration like natural turf pitches, regular maintenance is still required, based on factors like hours of use.
+Although artificial grass may not require cutting or aeration like natural turf pitches, regular maintenance is still required, based on factors like hours of use, weather and pitch location.

 Maintenance can include regular brushing, decompaction, managing infill levels and moss/weed removal.
 Improper pitch maintenance can lead to issues with drainage and safety, as well as void any manufacturer warranty you may have.